 Use these instructions for Mac and other tarball installations:

-To stop a node, find the Cassandra or DSE Java process ID (PID) and kill the process using the PID.
+To stop a node, find the Cassandra Java process ID (PID) and kill the process using its PID number.
 For example:

 Start the node:

 DataStax does not recommend running Hadoop and Solr on the same node in production environments.